Sweet Dreams My L.A. Ex

 "Sweet Dreams My L.A.
 Ex" is a song by English singer-songwriter Rachel Stevens.
 It was released on 15 September 2003 as the lead single from her debut solo album, Funky Dory.
 Originally written for Britney Spears, the song was produced by Swedish duo Bloodshy & Avant.
 The single is Stevens's most successful single to date, peaking at number two on the UK Singles Chart.
 It was the 22nd-best-selling single of 2003 in the United Kingdom and has sold over 284,000 copies in the UK as of September 2021.
 Worldwide, the single peaked at number two in Denmark and earned a gold certification in Norway, where it reached number five.

 Composition and inspiration

 "Sweet Dreams My L.A.
-Ex" was written by Cathy Dennis, were inspired by Justin Timberlake's "Cry Me a River", which is believed to be aimed at Britney Spears, his ex-girlfriend.
-Originally the instrumental for the song were utilized in a track called "Phoney Lullaby", after Phoney Lullaby, the track was altered as a track called "Topbillin' Love", which was again rejected.
+Ex" was written by Cathy Dennis, the lyrics were inspired by Justin Timberlake's "Cry Me a River", which is believed to be aimed at Britney Spears, his ex-girlfriend.
+Originally the instrumental for the song was utilized in a track called "Phoney Lullaby", after Phoney Lullaby, the track was altered as a track called "Topbillin' Love", which was again rejected.
 The song was revised again as 'Sweet Dreams My L.A.
 Ex'.
 The lyrics are a message to the famous ex-lover who has talked about the relationship and break-up in public, with the person in the song now taking the time to deliver their side of the story.